raguay/MyAlfred/README.md

 **Folding Text Workflow**

 This workflow is a work in progress.
 As I come up with more things I want to do with Folding Text program, I will be adding to this workflow.
 If there is something you would like to see added, just let me know.
 Most of the functions I found on the FoldingText website and compiled them here for easy use.
+The new bookmarking feature is the coolest thing!

 | Command | Description |
 |---|---|